jnsagai/lane-lines-recognition/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][original_image]

 My pipeline consisted of 10 steps:
 1. I read the original image a create a safety copy of it.
 An example of an original image with the lane lines follows below:
 ![alt text][original_image]